HisLikeness/Music-Recommendation-Project--MelodyMatcher/README.md

 # Music-Recommendation-Project--MelodyMatcher
 A music recommendation algorithm that leverages the Spotify dataset to suggest music based on user preferences and music attributes.
+The goal of this project is to provide song recommendations by clustering tracks based on musical features such as acousticness, danceability, energy, and more.
+By analyzing trends and grouping tracks with similar characteristics, the system offers curated suggestions to users.

 ## Project Overview
 This project aims to develop a music recommendation algorithm leveraging the Spotify dataset.
 The key stages include: